danxoneil/mpr-overlay/README.md

 ## Context

 Built as a supporting tool for Minnesota Public Radio's FY2027 Congressionally Directed Funding request for Infrastructure & Technology Upgrades, submitted to the offices of Senators Amy Klobuchar and Tina Smith.
 Deadline: March 27, 2026.
+Source of infrastructure data is mpr.org/listen/stations

 The demographic overlay supports the "Community Impact" and "Project Justification" sections of the application by documenting the underserved populations within MPR's broadcast coverage areas.